mollie/Shopware/readme.md

 Once the onboarding process in your Mollie account is completed, start accepting payments.
 You’ll usually be up and running within one working day.

-Maintenance of our official plugin is performed by our [Shopware development partner Kiener](https://www.kiener.nl/).

 ## Manual installation
 There are two ways of installing this plugin manually: You can either checkout this repository on your machine (in the plugins folder of your Shopware installation) or you can download the zip file above (most recent version can be found here: [master](https://github.com/mollie/Shopware/archive/master.zip)) and extract this on your machine (in the very same plugins folder).